 Because sociology is about you and the world you live in.
-It is the scientific study of people and their activities, their work, their games, relationships, crimes, beliefs, organizations, problems and dreams.
-More than just a course of study, sociology is a way of thinking; a philosophy of life which not only examines how things exist, but also asks why things exist the way they do, and what can be done to make things better.
+It is the scientific study of people and their activities, work, games, relationships, crimes, beliefs, organizations, problems, and dreams.
+More than just a course of study, sociology is a way of thinking; a philosophy of life that not only examines how things exist, but also asks why things exist the way they do, and what can be done to make things better.

 What skills can I develop as a Sociology Major?

-Firstly, you obtain a broad education in such areas as social inequality, race and ethnic conflict, crime and delinquency, social policy and social change, global environmental problems, the sociology of family and gender.
-Through “hands on” experience (in class projects) you also acquire skills in social research and statistical analysis, in addition to computer literacy, as preparation for careers in government, industry, social services and social change organizations as well as academia.
+Firstly, you obtain a broad education in such areas as social inequality, race and ethnic conflict, crime and delinquency, social policy and social change, global environmental problems, and the sociology of family and gender.
+Through “hands-on” experience (in class projects) you also acquire skills in social research and statistical analysis, in addition to computer literacy, as preparation for careers in government, industry, social services, and social change organizations as well as academia.